tom342178/deployment-scripts/smart-city/README.md

 Steps to Reproduce setup.
 This can be done with either Linux or Windows

 1. [Install Docker](https://docs.docker.com/engine/install/) on each of the nodes being used - used by AnyLog / EdgeLake and Grafana
-2. Using [docker-compose](https://github.com/AnyLog-co/docker-compose), deploy AnyLog for each node type
+2. Using [docker-compose](https://github.com/AnyLog-co/docker-compose), deploy AnyLog / EdgeLake for each node type
-   * Make sure to update `LEDGER_CONN` value appropriately for each AnyLog node type
+   * Make sure to update `LEDGER_CONN` value appropriately for each AnyLog / EdgeLake node type
    * If VPN is used, update the `OVERLAY_IP` as needed
 3. [Install fusion](https://docs.dynics.com/fusion/#/manual/getting-started/installation) By Dynics
 4. Import [flows](Dynics%20Backups%202024-08-21.zip) into Dynics - [documentation](https://docs.dynics.com/fusion/#/manual/flows)